 It doesn’t require PMI or count student loans in your DTI.
 You can get 100% financing on mortgages of up to $750,000 or pay 5% down on $1 million loans.

-Regions also offers several mortgage calculators to help you determine your borrowing and home buying needs.
+Regions also offer several mortgage calculators to help you determine your borrowing and home-buying needs.

 Fifth Third Bank’s Physician Mortgage Loan Program is open to a wider range of healthcare professionals than some of its competitors.
 It offers flexible ARM (adjustable rate mortgages) and fixed rate loans.